Wondering what to do in the Nelson and Kootenay Lake region?

 Kootenay Lake Road Trip App

 Want to see an incredible array of interesting sights, at your pace, with your very own personal tour guide?
 There's an app for that!
-The Kootenay Lake Road Trip App includes various fun and informative GPS guided audio tours.
-You can enjoy the tours in the privacy of your car, walking or even on your bike.
-You can start the driving tour from any point of interest in the region making it easy to learn as you go.
+The Kootenay Lake Road Trip App includes various fun and informative self-guided audio tours.

 Trip Ideas by Community